 ED&F Man Capital Markets, Inc. ("ED&F Man") serves as the Underlying Funds' clearing broker to execute and clear the Underlying Funds' futures and provide other brokerage-related services.
-ED&F Man is registered as a FCM with the U.S. CFTC and is a member of the NFA.
+ED&F Man is registered as an FCM with the U.S. CFTC and is a member of the NFA.
 ED&F Man is also registered as a broker/dealer with the U.S. Securities and Exchange Commission and is a member of the FINRA.
 ED&F Man is a clearing member of ICE Futures U.S., Inc., Chicago Board of Trade, Chicago Mercantile Exchange, New York Mercantile Exchange, and all other major United States commodity exchanges.
 For Corn, Soybean, Sugar and Wheat Futures Contracts ED&F Man is paid \$9.00 per round turn.
-Prior to August 21, 2019, these expenses were recognized in brokerage commissions on the statements of operations.
+Prior to August 21, 2019, these expenses were recorded in brokerage commissions on the statements of operations.
 Beginning on August 21, 2019, these expenses were recognized on a per-trade basis.
-The half-turn is recognized as an unrealized loss on the statements of operations when a contract is sold.
+The half-turn is recognized as an unrealized loss on the statements of operations for contracts that have been purchased since the change in recognition, and a full turn is recognized as a realized loss on the statements of operations when a contract is sold.
 A summary of these expenses is included below.